 Book Genre: Contemporary Romance

-How long did it take for you to write each book?
-Did you have to do any research?
+How long did it take for you to write it?
+Did you do have to do any research?

 For you, what’s the hardest thing about writing?

-How does your day job inform your writing ?
+How does your day job inform your novel writing ?

 What are your interests outside of writing and reading?